PowerShell/vscode-powershell/docs/troubleshooting.md

 to guide you through providing all of this information as well as environment information discussed below.

-## Providing Information About Your Environment
+## Providing information about your environment

 For solving most issues, the following information is important to provide: